Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Introduction

 \section{Introduction}

-Characterizing phases and phase transition is one of the main goals of the condensed matter physics.
-Introducing new method to understand nature of the phases, and also to locate the phase transition point is always an important part of the current research.
-In general, for a non-zero phase transition, classical interpretations are usually enough to describe phases of the system and also to classify different phase transitions.
-Story is different for a zero-temperature phase transition, where quantum fluctuations become important and they dominate thermal fluctuations.
-Among quantum phase transition, Anderson\cite{PhysRev.109.1492} phase transition between delocalized and localized phases has attracted many attentions\cite{lagendijk2009fifty, semeghini2015measurement, PhysRevB.5.2931}.
-In this phase transition, disorder plays the central role.
-For an ideal clean system, where the system is translationally invariant, Bloch waves propagate through the entire system and we have and extended eigenstate, namely we are in the metallic phase.
-Physics will change by introducing disorder in the system; interference of the scattered waves of the disorders can be destructive and make the system localized.
-In one and two dimensional systems, an infinitesimal disorder make the system localized\cite{RevModPhys.80.1355}.
-In the three dimensional systems, we have a phase transition between delocalized and localized phases as we increase the disorder strength; for small disorders, state of the system is still delocalized, but it will become localized at a small part of the system, when disorder strength is bigger than some values\cite{markos2006numerical, doi:10.1080/13642819308215292}, which depend on the distribution of the randomness.
-There are also one-dimensional models with correlated disorder\cite{RevModPhys.80.1355, PhysRevLett.82.4062, mirlin1996transition}, where we can see phase transition between delocalized and localized phases.
-Since they represent the same nature of the Anderson localization, and they are very suitable for numerical calculations.
+Characterizing phases and phase transitions is one of the main goals of condensed matter physics.
+Introducing a new method to understand the nature of the phases, also to locate the phase transition point are always the essential parts of the current research.
+In general, the classical interpretations are enough for a description of the system phases and for the phase transitions.
+The story is different for a zero-temperature phase transition, where quantum fluctuations become essential and dominate thermal fluctuations.
+Among quantum phase transitions, Anderson phase transition\cite{PhysRev.109.1492} between a delocalized and a localized phase has attracted much attentions\cite{lagendijk2009fifty, semeghini2015measurement, PhysRevB.5.2931}.
+In this form of phase transition, disorder plays the central role.
+For an ideal clean system, which is translationally invariant, the Bloch waves propagate through the entire system, and thus system's eigenstate is extended, and the system is in the metallic phase.
+Introducing the disorder in the system, which change the Physics of the system.
+Interferences of the scattered waves of the disorders can be destructive and make the system localized.
+This localization depends on the dimension of the system.
+In one- and two-dimensional systems, any infinitesimal disorder makes the system localized\cite{RevModPhys.80.1355}.
+On the other hand, in the three-dimensional systems, we have a phase transition between delocalized and localized phases as we increase the disorder strength.
+For a small disorder strength, the state of the system is still delocalized, but when the disorder strength is larger than a critical value, it will become localized in a small part of the system \cite{markos2006numerical, doi:10.1080/13642819308215292} (this critical value depends on the randomness distribution).
+There are also one-dimensional models with a \textit{correlated} disorder that exhibit phase transitions between delocalized and localized phases\cite{RevModPhys.80.1355, PhysRevLett.82.4062, mirlin1996transition}.
+On the other hand, Hamiltonian's size of these one-dimensional models correspond to matrices that increases linearly with the system size.
+Since they represent the same nature of the Anderson localization, compared to those two- and three-dimensional models with Anderson phase transition, they are more suitable for numerical calculations.